 Patching is still your best bet to combat this vulnerability.
 If patching isn’t possible, implementing mitigation techniques is the next best path to minimize the attack surface.
 SCADAfence’s research team is monitoring the evolution of this vulnerability and will provide additional information and support as needed.

-If your organization is looking into securing its industrial networks, the OT & IoT cyber security experts at SCADAfence are seasoned veterans in this space and can show you how it’s done.
+If your organization is looking into securing its industrial networks with a veteran OT Security vendor, get in touch with SCADAfence who can show you how it’s done.

 To learn more about SCADAfence’s array of OT & IoT security products, and to see short product demos, click here: https://l.scadafence.com/demo